-What is Private Resident Relief?
+What is PRR?

 HMRC are proposing that the final tax-free period of 18 months is cut to nine months.
-It claims that reducing the qualifying period will prevent landlords from fraudulently claiming the relief in order to reduce their CGT liability.
+It claims that reducing the qualifying period will prevent landlords from fraudulently claiming the private residential relief in order to reduce their CGT liability.

 Aparna Nathan QC, Chair of CIOT’s CGT & Investment Income Sub-committee, commented in a press release, “If HMRC have serious concerns about abuse of the PRR, they could consider conducting a broader consultation about the objectives and effectiveness of the relief.” *